micl2e2/mcpc/README.md

     keyword `auto` is thus forbidden.
 4. Names of defined variables that are exposed publicly should be in uppercase, otherwise in lowercase.

+<a id="org73da0a6"></a>

+# FAQ

+## Should I prefer mcpc over other SDKs?

+It depends on your use case.
+Roughly speaking, if

+1.  you prefer your MCP servers or clients to perform tasks in the most native way (e.g. manually manage memory allocation, equipped with competitive performance, etc.).
+2.  you wish your MCP servers or clients are distributed with minimum software requirements (i.e. you don't want to force users to have Python, Node.js or similar things installed on their machines)

+then mcpc is for you.
+Otherwise I would strongly recommend you consider Python, Javscript or other SDKs, they have more intuitive and easy-to-use high-level APIs for MCP protocol.

 <a id="license"></a>